Are Electric Cars Bad for the Environment? Here’s What You Need to Know!

 Environmental Impact of Electricity Production

-Transitioning to an all-electric energy system brings environmental repercussions, particularly in electricity production.
-The process is wrought with energy inefficiencies.
+Transitioning to an all-electric energy system has environmental repercussions, particularly in electricity production, and it is wrought with energy inefficiencies.

-According to the U.S. According to the U.S. According to the U.S. EIA, over 60% of the energy used to produce electricity is lost in the conversion process.
+According to the U.S. EIA, over 60% of the energy used to produce electricity is lost during conversion.

-Renewable energy from sources like the sun, wind, and water can lose anywhere from 10% to a huge 60% of energy during storage.
+Renewable energy from the sun, wind, and water can lose 10% to 60% of its energy during storage.

-Our grid systems rely on fossil fuels, specifically coal-powered electricity.
-This adds more complexity to the overall system.
+Our grid systems rely on fossil fuels, specifically coal-powered electricity, which adds complexity to the overall system.
 Even with advancements in clean energy, coal-fired power plants contribute significantly to the national annual electricity generation, accounting for almost 25% of it.

 Dependence on the Power Grid